 "Bravo!"
 Abel cried clapping his hands so loud the noise popped Zeno's eardrums.
 “What a magnificent performance.”

-"Abel."
-A startled Zeno glanced around the room.
-"Isn’t Mrs. Erikson sleeping?"
+"Abel.”
+A startled Zeno looked round the room.
+“Isn’t Mrs. Erikson sleeping?"

 "Mrs. Erikson?"
-Abel’s right hand clenched into a fist.
+Abel said, his right hand clenched into a fist.
 "I don't give a goddamn if my excitement rouses that woman.
 If Zelta fell down a flight of stairs tonight and broke her silly neck I would not shed a tear."

 "I'm sorry that Mrs. Erikson has hurt you.
 I hope someday you'll be able to tell me why you dislike her so.
 I promise I'll listen."

 This pleased Abel wholeheartedly.
-He grinned, chin up, contented his boy had a compassionate heart and wasn't always so selfish.
+He grinned, chin up, content his boy had a compassionate heart and wasn't always so selfish.
 That raging beast that had overwhelmed him with unseemly thoughts of his mother faded.
 "What is done is done," he said calmly.
 "I'm simply happy that you care.
-But let's not talk about Zelta when I much prefer to hold you in my arms and kiss you."
+But let's not talk about Zelta.
+I much prefer to hold you in my arms and kiss you."

-Zeno looked down at his manicured fingernails with trepidation; they were neat and trimmed just the way Abel preferred.
-It was the tip of them he now recalled that made him tremble so.
-He closed his eyes as he remembered dancing with him and their shadows reflecting in unison on the wall in the sunset.
-He looked over at Abel sitting there on the sofa like a supreme authority and a silly smirk planted on his face.
-Zeno stood up slowly.
-On his tiptoes, he went over to him like an obedient puppy.
-He bent over and gave him a reluctant smooch as cold as an ice cube.
+Zeno crossed his legs and looked down at his manicured fingernails with trepidation; they were neat and trimmed just the way Abel preferred.
+It was the tip of them he recalled, and he sighed heavily over what he had done.
+He looked at Abel sitting on the sofa like a supreme authority and a silly smirk on his face.
+Finally, he got up and on tiptoes went over like an obedient puppy and gave him a reluctant smooch as cold as an ice cube.